Bill Maher uses racial slur during 'Real Time' interview

 "No, it's a joke," Maher said, breaking the silence.

-The exchange sparked outrage on social media, where tweets poured in condemning Maher's behavior.
+Tweets soon poured in condemning Maher's remarks.
 Some called for his firing.

 "But really, @BillMaher has got to go.
-There are no explanations that make this acceptable," tweeted Deray McKesson, activist and Black Lives Matter leader.
+There are no explanations that make this acceptable," tweeted Deray McKesson, an activist and leader of Black Lives Matter.

-"Bill Maher must be fired immediately for his racism and belittling the struggle of millions of black Americans," wrote blogger Jack Posobiec.
+HBO issued a statement on Saturday morning disavowing Maher's use of the racial epithet.

-On Twitter, Sasse replied to a tweet from a user praising the interview but did not mention the racial slur.
+"Bill Maher's comment last night was completely inexcusable and tasteless," Quentin Schaffer, executive vice president for corporate communications at HBO, said in the statement.
+"We are removing his deeply offensive comment from any subsequent airings of the show."